-Sen Sumana is usually considered the primordial and most important of the ten Thai Sen Energy Lines, and it’s often the starting point of enumerating the Sip Sen (Sib Sen or Sen Sip).
+Sen Sumana is considered the primordial and most important of the ten Thai Sen Energy Lines, and it’s often the starting point of enumerating the Sip Sen (Sib Sen or Sen Sip).

-Generally, this Sen Line is associated with the Wind Element and respiratory function, but also with abdominal and digestive issues.
+As a rule, Sumana is associated with the Wind Element and respiratory function, but also with abdominal and digestive issues.
 Typically, the organs that are connected with this Sen Line are the heart, lungs, intestines, and stomach.

-Sen Sumana addresses asthma, bronchitis, respiratory problems, chest pain, heart disease, spasm of the diaphragm, hiatal hernia, nausea, cold, cough, hunger pains, throat problems, digestive problems, abdominal pains, upper body paralysis, mania, daydreaming.
+Sen Sumana typically addresses asthma, bronchitis, respiratory problems, chest pain, heart disease, spasm of the diaphragm, hiatal hernia, nausea, cold, cough, hunger pains, throat problems, digestive problems, abdominal pains, upper body paralysis, mania, daydreaming.